Integrations

 Pattern 1 — Online booking that reflects reality

-The gaps that drive custom work:
+The gaps that drive custom work, in our experience:

 - Returning client matching.
 A booking from a client who’s already in EzyVet shouldn’t create a duplicate — pet name + client phone + species is a workable matching key.